 Here are some elements you should include in each room:

-Your movie should be broken into two pieces: An opening screen that is very short, and loads very quickly while the rooms load in the background; and a piece for each room.
+Your movie should be broken into three pieces: An opening screen that is very short, and loads very quickly while the first room loads in the background; and a piece for each room.
 You can load room two in the background while room one is being played the first time.

 When you turn in the assignment, not only post a copy of it to the web, but turn in a copy of the Director files on disk, with all of the scripts printed out.
 Make certain to comment your scripts.